Learning Outcomes

 - A special relationship requires an assumption of responsibility by the defendant and reasonable reliance by the claimant.

-- Solicitors owe a duty of care to intended beneficiaries who lose their inheritance due to negligence in the preparation or execution of a will (White v Jones).
+- Solicitors owe a duty of care to intended beneficiaries who lose their inheritance due to negligence in the preparation or execution of a will (White v Jones), with damages limited to the disappointed legacy within scope-of-duty.

-- Employers (or other referees) owe a duty of care to the subject of a reference regarding its accuracy (Spring v Guardian Assurance).
+- Employers (or other referees) owe a duty of care to the subject of a reference regarding its accuracy (Spring v Guardian Assurance), with recovery limited to earnings lost because of the negligent reference.

 Key Terms and Concepts